samuelzerozero/notes/kubernetes/README.md

 #### What is a grece period when in the termination phase of a container?
 That's the time where the container will upgrade from SIGTERM to SIGKILL

+#### What does happen to a pod manually created if a node where is deployed fails?
+It will disappear.
+In order to be managed you need to create Replication Controllers or deployments.